Type 1 Diabetes

-People with type 1 diabetes are dependent on daily insulin injections for their survival.
+People with type 1 diabetes are therefore dependent on daily insulin injections for their survival.

 Causes